Agora-wireless/Agora/README.md

 ## Building and running with real RRU
 M3A is evaluated using an indoor 64-antenna [Argos massive MIMO base station](https://www.yecl.org/argos/), also commercially available from [Skylark Wireless](https://skylarkwireless.com) and are used in the [POWER-RENEW PAWR testbed](https://powderwireless.net/).
 The base-station contains four linear antennna arrays, we reserved the top array to perform our experiment.
 The BS and two Iris UEs are configured to be Alice, Bob, and Eve respectively.
-[See below](https://github.com/Agora-wireless/Agora/blob/subset-modulation_fftshift/images/bs%2Bue.pdf) for the setup.
+[See below](https://github.com/Agora-wireless/Agora/blob/subset-modulation_fftshift/images/bs%2Bue.pdf) for our setup.
 For downlink, a reference node outside the array (and synchronized) is required for reciprocity calibration.

 We recommend using one server for controlling the RRU and running Agora, and another server for controlling the UEs and running the UE code.

 **Note:** Faros RRU and Iris UEs can be discovered using the [pyfaros](https://github.com/skylarkwireless/pyfaros) tool.
 You can use this tool to find the topology of the hardware connected to the server.

-We describe how to get the uplink and downlink demos working.
-Below XX can be replaced with either `ul` and `dl`.
  * Rebuild the code on both servers for RRU side the UE side.
-    * For Faros RRU and Iris UEs, pass `-DRADIO_TYPE=SOAPY_IRIS` to cmake
+    * For Faros RRU and Iris UEs, pass `-DRADIO_TYPE=SOAPY_IRIS` to cmake (M3A used this one)
     * For USRP-based RRU and UEs, pass `-DRADIO_TYPE=SOAPY_UHD` to cmake
     * Run `make -j` to recompile the code.
  * Run the UE code on the server connected to the Iris UEs